literallycanvas/literallycanvas.github.com/api/LiterallyCanvas.rst

   :param colorValue: Any CSS color

 .. js:function:: update(shape)

+  .. warning:: This function has a bad name.
+Fix it.

   Render *shape* on top of the current drawing without permanently adding it to the drawing.
 This method is used by tools to show a shape while the user